asantos3/viriato/README.md

 ## Notes

-* This is a a fork of the [monokai syntax theme](https://atom.io/themes/monokai) and was initially based on [monokai-extended](https://atom.io/themes/monokai-extended).
+* This is a fork of the [monokai syntax theme](https://atom.io/themes/monokai) and was initially based on [monokai-extended](https://atom.io/themes/monokai-extended).
 * The colors are based on the [KDE Human Interface Guidelines](https://techbase.kde.org/Projects/Usability/HIG/Color).